 In this post, we will explain what is the REMPL folder that you see in your Programs folder, what it contains, how it was created, and if you can safely remove it.
-In a line, the REMPL folder contains Windows Update related components that is programmed to keep your Windows Update running smoothly.
+In a line, the REMPL folder contains Windows Update-related components that are programmed to keep your Windows Update running smoothly.

 In this post, we will attempt to answer the following questions:

 You will need admin permission to execute the steps.

 If you are not aware, there are certain files and folders that are used by Windows 11/10 Updates to make sure that any updates rolled out by Microsoft as future or feature updates are installed on your PCs without any issues.
 The REMPL folder happens to be one such folder.

 The folder can be seen under C:\Program Files\rempl and contains files like – remsh.exe, Sedlauncher.exe, Sedsvc.exe, disktoast.exe, rempl.exe, and others.
 The Remsh.exe executable typically is a special Windows Update that includes reliability improvements to Windows Update Service components in older versions of Windows 11/10.